 There are many advantages shown through major health benefits of gastric sleeve surgery.
-Beside rapid weight loss and keeping it off long-term, sleeve gastrectomy procedure increases the quality of life and health.
-Here is a list of health benefits of gastric sleeve:
+Beside rapid and long-term weight loss, the sleeve procedure increases the quality of life and improves overall health.
+Here is a list of health benefits patients can expect:

 Health Concerns Caused by Obesity